 Organizations must be classified by the Internal Revenue Service as public charities and tax-exempt under section 501 (c)(3) of the Internal Revenue Code of 1986.

-The submission deadline for all program areas is July 15th.
-Decisions are made in September.
+The annual submission deadline for all program areas is July 15th.
+Decisions are made in October, with notifications sent out by the first week of November.

 Type of Support: